 Critics have targeted the bill, citing that spouses who have stayed home throughout most of their “working” years should not be penalized.
 These spouses, mostly women, feel that they have made sacrifices in their marriage that put them at a disadvantage in the workforce.

-Supporters of the bill, mostly men argue that the standard of “forever” alimony isn’t fair.
-Under the current law, discretion is almost completely up to the judge, which makes divorce settlements unpredictable.
+Supporters of the bill, mostly men, argue that the standard of “forever” alimony isn’t fair.
+Under the current law, discretion is almost entirely up to the judge, which makes divorce settlements unpredictable.
 The new reform would create a clearly defined set of parameters for divorcees and divorce attorneys to follow when drafting agreements.

 On the issue of child custody, the previous provision of equal child custody has been introduced as its own bill, SB 250,